Toolbox for 3D geonumerical calculations and atmospheric composition

 You should have received a copy of the GNU General Public License along with this program.
 If not, see here.

-It is recommended to use Anaconda as Python package manager (get it e.g. via miniconda)
+It is recommended to use the conda Python package manager (get it e.g. via miniconda)

 Please see requirements.txt for a list of requirements.
 Note that these are only the minimum required dependencies.
 Further, optional requirements are listed below.
 Note, that dependent on your OS and python version, some of these may be tricky to install:

 geonum is tested and can be installed both for Python >= 3.6 and on all common OS (Windows, linux and OSX).